bidmak/Search-Based-Algorithms/Knapsack/README.md

 # Knapsack

-This project aims to implement Genetic Algorithm on a Knapsack task.
+This project aims to implement Genetic Algorithm in solving a Knapsack problem.

 ## Task